aritrasaha18/shuttle-service-kata-project/README.md

 1. Follow the same procedures after cloning the files to your Google Kubernetes cluster
 2. Deploy the Application in the same way as you would in Kubernetes running on your local machine
+3. Access the main page by putting in the address as External-IP:8089 in Kubernetes from the command kubect get all as stated before